msveshnikov/cars-market-autocode/README.md

 ## Upcoming Improvements

--   Remove dark theme switch for a more focused user interface
--   Add server/autos.csv to Docker image for automatic data loading on first run
--   Replace any Unsplash images with more relevant car images
 -   Implement error handling and logging for better debugging and monitoring
 -   Add unit and integration tests for improved code reliability
 -   Optimize Docker configuration for production deployment